boost/code_quality_score/README.md

 ## Usage

-`bin/code_quality_score` # assumes it is an app, not a gem, and you are running it from the directory of the repository.

-`bin/code_quality_score lib ../my-repo/` # first argument is the folder where the source code is expected to be.
-Defaults to "app".
-Second argument is the relative directory of the repository.
-Defaults to "./"
+Code is assumed to be in the `app` and `lib` folders of a repository, if they exist.

+`bin/code_quality_score` # calculates the score for the current directory

+`bin/code_quality_score ../my-repo/` # provide a path to another repository

+`bin/code_quality_score_comparison ../base-repo/ ../head-repo/` # compares two versions of a repo and shows the change.

 ## Development